World Series Odds

 As fans in New York are well aware, the World Series is a yearly highlight on the sports betting calendar.
 And there’s a ton of local history attached to the Fall Classic as both the Yankees and Mets have produced some of the most iconic moments in MLB history.

-On this page, we’ll show you how to get started betting on the World Series in NY including a live feed to World Series odds straight from top online sportsbooks.
+On this page, we’ll show you how to get started betting on the World Series in New York including a live feed to World Series odds straight from top online sportsbooks.

 You can place World Series bets at any time of year in the futures market.
 Once the teams are officially set, odds will be released prior to each game depending on pitching matchups, injuries, game trends, etc. In both cases, you’ll want to stay on top of the best available lines.

 The World Series futures market is open year-round.
-As always, there’s some variance in the odds at the top online sportsbooks, but a clear consensus usually emerges with 5-6 favorites leading the field.
+As always, there’s some variance in the odds at the top online sportsbooks, but a clear consensus usually emerges with five or so favorites leading the field.
 Check the odds feed above for the latest numbers for the clubs poised to be in contention for a World Series crown this season.

 The MLB season is a lengthy one.
 From Opening Day onward, the regular season is jam-packed with options.
 Things slow down a bit once the postseason comes around and into the World Series.
 For each game, there will be MLB baseball odds listed for the matchup.
-If you click on the MLB or baseball tab at an online or mobile sportsbook, such as the WynnBet NY sportsbook app, here’s what you’ll see.
+If you click on the MLB or baseball tab at an online or mobile sportsbook, such as the WynnBet NY sportsbook app, here’s an example of what you’ll see.

 The standard listing calls for road teams on top and the home side on the bottom.
 To the right are the odds and lines for three bet types: moneyline, run line, and totals.
 We’ll cover how they work shortly.
 For now, know that the direction of the numbers is important: negative for favorites and positive for underdogs.